BMX Mini Wheelers

 Sprocket Rocket membership is for any rider under the age of 8.
 The Sprocket Rocket program is a participation based program, taking the focus from competition to skill based learning programs.
 This allows children under the age of 8 the opportunity to tune their BMX racing skills in a fun non-competitive environment.
 A member plate will be issued with this membership.
 This membership is valid for 12 months.

 If the rider is 7 at the time of renewal you must renew as a Sprocket Rocket and the month before a Sprocket turns 8 the membership will be automatically upgraded to an Open membership, the expiry will remain the same.
-A new Open licence and an Open member plate will be posted out.

 An open membership allows you to ride at any club in Australia, including club carnivals and events.
 This membership does not include freestyle.
 A member plate will be issued with this membership.
 This membership is valid for 12 months.

-4 Month Membership
+4 Month Open

 Volunteer Membership – Free